 Podcasts, or episodic series of audio files, can be downloaded and listened to at any time.
 This is perfect for the learner who has passed the vocab test and is ready to move on to listening and speaking the language in full sentences.
 The website Openculture.com has an extensive list of free podcasts to help you learn a variety of languages.

 *Once you’re ready to listen to podcasts, you will want to download a podcast manager to help keep your lessons in order.

-Author info: Amanda Watson is a freelancer blogger who writes about online mba programs and other topics pertaining to online higher education.
+Author info: Amanda Watson is a freelance blogger who writes about online MBA programs and other topics pertaining to online higher education.
 You can reach Amanda at watsonamanda.48 @gmail.com